MetaSmug/Manifesto/README.md

 ## Copyright

-©2016, MetaSmug.com, All Rights Reserved (for the time being)
+©2016, MetaSmug.com, All Rights Reserved (at least until I actually write the manifesto)